heroesplace/city-project-server/README.md

 ## Introduction

-**City Project Server** is the backend infrastructure of the "City Project" video game.
+**City Project [Server]** is the backend part of the [City Project](https://github.com/devsoleo/city-project) open-source video game.
 City Project is a hybrid between an MMORPG and a strategy game, where players join the world, develop their characters, create villages, and conquer territories in a fully player-shaped universe.

 ## Technologies

 Our philosophy revolves around open-source principles.
 Every tool and technology used has been chosen with the open-source mindset:

-- **NodeJS**: A fast and scalable backend language that allows us to build an efficient server infrastructure for real-time applications.

-- **socket.io**: Real-time bidirectional event-based communication.
+- **socket.io**: Real-time bidirectional event-based communication librairie.
 We use socket.io to handle seamless real-time communication between the server and clients.

-- **Redis**: An in-memory data structure store.
-In City Project, Redis is used to manage data that requires rapid access, including:
+- **Redis**: In City Project, Redis is used to manage data that requires rapid access, including:
   - **Player Coordinates**: Fast lookup for player positions to ensure smooth movement across the world.
   - **Chat Messages**: Instantaneous communication between players in various chat rooms.
   - **Other Real-time Data**: Any data that requires quick read and write operations for a fluid player experience.